zetxqx/inference-perf/README.md

 You can configure inference-perf to run with different data generation and load generation configurations today.
 Please see `config.yml` and examples in `/examples`.

-Refer to the [CONFIG.md](./CONFIG.md) for documentation on all supported configuration options.
+Refer to the [config.md](./docs/config.md) for documentation on all supported configuration options.

 ### Datasets

 Supported datasets include the following:
-- [ShareGPT](./examples/vllm/config.yml) (for a real world conversational dataset)
+- [ShareGPT](./examples/vllm/config.yml) for a real world conversational dataset
-- [Synthetic](./examples/vllm/config-synthetic.yml) (for specific input / output distributions with Sonnet data)
+- [Synthetic](./examples/vllm/config-synthetic.yml) for specific input / output distributions with Sonnet data
-- [Random](./examples/vllm/config-random.yml) (for specific input / output distributions with random data)
+- [Random](./examples/vllm/config-random.yml) for specific input / output distributions with random data
-- [SharedPrefix](./examples/vllm/config-shared-prefix.yml) (for prefix caching scenarios)
+- [SharedPrefix](./examples/vllm/config-shared-prefix.yml) for prefix caching scenarios
+- [CNN DailyMail](./docs/config.md#data-generation) for Summarization use case
+- [Billsum Conversations](./docs/config.md#data-generation) for long context prefill heavy cases
+- [Infinity Instruct](./docs/config.md#data-generation) for long context decode heavy cases
 - mock (for testing)

 ### Load Generators